Glasgow Times: Distribution

-The newspaper is sold in trademark vendor stalls around Glasgow City Centre, with the salesmen calling out the well-known slogan "Times!
-Evening Times!" every few minutes.
-In addition it is delivered to doors around Glasgow by paper boys and girls, and is also sold in numerous stores around Greater Glasgow.
+The newspaper's vendor stalls became known around the city for the shouts of "Times!
+Evening Times!" from the vendors.
+The paper is additionally sold at local shops and offers home delivery in the area.

+Other publications

-Other publicationsThe Glasgow Times gives its name to an annual pocket-sized Scottish football publication called the Wee Red Book, which contains both the following season's fixtures in Scotland's four senior divisions and lists of previous league and cup winners from Scotland, England and Europe.
+The Glasgow Times gives its name to an annual pocket-sized Scottish football publication called the Wee Red Book, which contains both the following season's fixtures in Scotland's four senior divisions and lists of previous league and cup winners from Scotland, England and Europe.